tokio-rs/website/content/tokio/tutorial/shared-state.md

 ## On using `std::sync::Mutex`

-Note, `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap`.
+Note that `std::sync::Mutex` and **not** `tokio::sync::Mutex` is used to guard the `HashMap`.
 A common error is to unconditionally use `tokio::sync::Mutex` from within async code.
 An async mutex is a mutex that is locked across calls to `.await`.

 A synchronous mutex will block the current thread when waiting to acquire the lock.
 This, in turn, will block other tasks from processing.
 However, switching